evo-biomech/replicAnt/docs/Unreal_installation_guide.md

 ![](../images/01_epic_unreal.PNG)

 Now, click on **Library** and click on the **+** icon to install a new version of Unreal Engine.
-As we built replicAnt on Unreal Engine 5, select the latest Unreal Engine 5 release, and follow the installation guide.
+As we built replicAnt on Unreal Engine 5, select the latest Unreal Engine 5.0 release, and follow the installation guide (Issues have been reported with builds later than 5.1 which we are currently investigating)

 Unless you are planning on running extensive debugging or further development, only selecting **core components** should be sufficient.
 All additionally required functionality is provided in our project environment and, alternatively, can be installed later on.